have an overall success

 Implants are made of titanium metal that "fuses" with the jawbone through a process called "osseointegration."
 There's no short cut to get around that process, and it usually takes several months once the implant is put into your jawbone.
 Osseointegration, however, is why implants never slip or make embarrassing noises like dentures, and why bone loss is usually not a problem.

-After more than 20 years of service, the vast majority of dental implants first placed by oral and facial surgeons in the United States continue to function at peak performance.
+After more than 20 years of service, the vast majority of dental implants first placed by oral and maxillofacial surgeons in the United States continue to function at peak performance.
 More importantly, the recipients of those early dental implants are still satisfied they made the right choice.